-Deficiency Judgments After Foreclosure in Illinois
+Deficiency Judgment Laws in Illinois

+If you go through a foreclosure in Illinois, the foreclosure auction could result in a deficiency.
 In most states, including Illinois, if a foreclosure sale results in a deficiency, the lender may get a "deficiency judgment" (a personal judgment) against the borrower for the deficiency amount.

-If you default on your mortgage loan, the lender can go through a specific legal process called "foreclosure" to sell your home to repay the outstanding debt.
-After the lender fulfills all of the legal requirements for foreclosure, the final step in a judicial or nonjudicial foreclosure is the foreclosure sale, where the home is sold to a new owner at a public auction.
+If you default on your mortgage loan, the lender can go through a legal process called "foreclosure" to sell your home to repay the outstanding debt.
+After the lender fulfills all the legal requirements for foreclosure, the final step in a judicial or nonjudicial foreclosure is the foreclosure sale, where the home is sold to a new owner at a public auction.

-The foreclosing lender submits the first bid at the sale, which is a "credit bid."
+The foreclosing lender submits the first bid at the sale, a "credit bid."
 With a credit bid, the lender gets a credit in the amount of the borrower's debt.
+Most of the time, the lender makes the highest bid at the sale and becomes the new owner of the property because no one else bids.
 The lender can bid up to the total amount of the debt, including foreclosure fees and costs, or it might bid less.
-Most of the time, the lender makes the highest bid at the sale and becomes the new owner of the property because no one else bids.
-If the lender buys the property at the sale and gets title to the home, the property is considered "real estate owned" (REO).
+Lenders regularly bid less than the total amount of a borrower's mortgage debt at foreclosure sales.

 What Is a "Deficiency Judgment" After a Foreclosure Sale?

-When the lender gains ownership of a property through the foreclosure process, and if state law allows it, the lender can seek a personal judgment against the borrower to recover the deficiency, if one exists.
-This kind of money judgment is called a "deficiency judgment."
 In some states, the lender may ask for a deficiency judgment as part of a judicial foreclosure process.
 In other states, the lender has to file a separate lawsuit against the borrower after the foreclosure to get a deficiency judgment.

 State Law Sometimes Limits Deficiency Judgments

-Other states limit set time limits for how long lenders get to seek a deficiency judgment against a borrower, typically ranging from three months to one year after the foreclosure sale.
-(To find out the time limit in your state, talk to a foreclosure lawyer.)
-And various states require specific procedural requirements to get a deficiency judgment, while specific some don't allow deficiency judgments in certain circumstances, like after nonjudicial foreclosures.
+Other states set time limits for how long lenders get to seek a deficiency judgment against a borrower, typically ranging from three months to one year after the foreclosure sale.
+(Talk to a foreclosure lawyer to determine the deadline in your case.)

 How Lenders Collect Deficiency Judgments